 There are voluntary third-party tests that companies can elect to have done in order to legally substantiate this claim, but there is very little regulation of this and so the term is mostly meaningless.
 If your skin is acne prone and clogged pores and breakouts are of concern to you, you can check a list of known comedogenic ingredients.

 Just like the term above, there are no standards governing the use of this term.
 According to the FDA, “The term means whatever a particular company wants it to mean. ..The term "hypoallergenic" may have considerable market value in promoting cosmetic products to consumers on a retail basis, but dermatologists say it has very little meaning.”

 This is an area of the beauty industry that really fires me up in a good way!
 Personal care and cosmetics packaging is currently out of control in terms of how much wasted is generated.
 And that’s just the packaging, not to mention the waste involved in sourcing ingredients, formulating, and manufacturing.
 But, baby steps are great and anytime I see a brand trying to go zero waste with their packaging I am Here.
 For.
 It!
-From shampoo and cleanser bars to packing that is refillable, recyclable, compostable or biodegradable, I applaud Aether, Antonym, and Kjaer Weis who all make gorgeous clean luxury cosmetics in recyclable or reduced waste packaging.
+From shampoo and cleanser bars to packaging that is refillable, recyclable, compostable or biodegradable, zero waste is the wave of the future.
+Hats off to Aether, Antonym, and Kjaer Weis who all make gorgeous clean luxury cosmetics in recyclable or reduced waste packaging.